krtek4/presentations/search/blog.md

 to get more complicated.
 There is a lot of differences between the way we commonly approach search and text comprehension that no longer holds.

-As a disclaimer, I am no japanese, chinese or korean speaker, so anything I say concerning those languages is to be taken with a grain of salt, it is only what I could comprehend of all my readings on the subject.
+As a disclaimer, I am no Japanese, Chinese or Korean speaker, so anything I say concerning those languages is to be taken with a grain of salt, it is only what I could comprehend of all my readings on the subject.
 If you can have access to someone knowledgeable about those, I can only advise you to speak with them to better your configuration even further.